Battle of Mirbat: 25-pounder gun

-The 25-pounder gun (now known as the "Mirbat gun") used by Fijian Sergeant Talaiasi Labalaba during the siege is now housed in the Firepower museum of the Royal Artillery at the former Royal Arsenal, Woolwich.
+The 25-pounder gun (now known as the "Mirbat gun") used by Fijian Sergeant Talaiasi Labalaba during the siege was previously housed in the Firepower museum of the Royal Artillery at the former Royal Arsenal, Woolwich.
 Before being killed in action, Sgt Labalaba singlehandedly operated the 25-pounder gun, a weapon normally requiring four to six soldiers to operate.
-Labalaba's actions were a key factor in halting the Adoo's assault on the emplacement, allowing time for reinforcements to arrive.
+Labalaba's actions were a key factor in halting the PFLOAG's assault on the emplacement, allowing time for reinforcements to arrive.
 Labalaba was posthumously awarded a Mention in Dispatches for his actions during the Battle of Mirbat, though some of his comrades have since campaigned for him to be awarded the more prestigious Victoria Cross.

 Public display of corpses

-After the battle the British and their allies managed to recover the corpses of 38 PFLOAG (Adoo) guerrillas who had attacked Mirbat.
+After the battle the Omani and British managed to recover the corpses of 38 PFLOAG guerrillas who had attacked Mirbat.
 Some of these corpses were taken to be put on public display and used as tools of terror and act as warnings to anyone who would resist the Sultan.